dashingshree6/react-hooks/README.md

 # React Hooks

-## In this you will find all the react hooks along with their examples.
+## In this you will find all the react hooks along with their sample examples.